jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/strategy-out-of-scope.md

 ### Implementation Strategy

-Implementing Encircle Language in software is deemed out of scope.
+Implementing Circular Language in software is deemed out of scope.

 - ~ Programming: Essential Libraries: Math, Integrate
     (2020-01: Programming things is not really a goal right now.)